 One floor of the Wetsus building is completely dedicated to the research.
 The floor plan consists of almost 500 m2 laboratory, divided in analytical, biological, chemical and synthesis laboratories.
 All analyses in the analytical lab are being performed by a team of chemical and research analysts that can support PhD’s in their research.

-Wetsus Academy students will do practical training in this lab.
-Our students also support PhD’s in doing research during their thesis
+Students have practical training in this lab and support PhD’s in doing research during their thesis.

 In the Netherlands, it is common for students to rent a room in a shared house or apartment with other students.
 There are options to rent a one-bedroom or studio apartment.
 Student accommodation is usually provided by real estate agents or private landlords who advertise their rooms on different platforms.
 Some websites are only in Dutch so we would advise you to use the translate option in your browser or use Google Translate.